 “We weren’t yet at the point where we are now, where you can take medications and manage the disease.
 Back then, it was much harder and a lot more expensive.
-The film focuses on Jean Claude’s story, but it’s also very telling of Rwanda’s success in combatting HIV.”
+The film focuses on Jean Claude’s story, but it’s also very telling of Rwanda’s success in combating HIV.”

 Lopez met Jean Claude through WE-ACTx for Hope, an international organization that provides testing, nutritional support, counseling, and support groups for women and children with HIV.

 “It’s taught me to reflect on myself and to really think about my path.”